Hakuraku District

 "How many left?"

-Thackeray pulled out a handful of chirashi and waved them over his head.
+Thackeray pulled out a handful of pamphlets.
 Michaels pointed and said something.

 "What?" said Thackeray.